 Innovation Package/Country (N-3) ToC process, participants and content

 ToC development at the country level follows the same principles as at the WP level, with attention to the specific conditions, processes and actors in each context.
 They will integrate multiple WPs within impact pathways defined by key actors/processes.
-Those impact pathways will likely correspond closely to Action Areas.
+Those impact pathways will likely represent the AAs pathways at the country level.
 They will be important for planning and coordinating planning, partnerships and outreach.

-ToCs at this level are not required in the current cycle of proposal development.
+ToCs at this level are not required in the current cycle of proposal development and it will be defined before implementation for approved initiative as part of the inception phase.

 How ToCs Will be Evaluated

 ToCs will be evaluated as part of Initiative proposal evaluation.
 ToCs at this stage need to be well articulated, clear, and sound.
-The narrative should demonstrate a good understanding of the problem context, with a description of the system, including the key actors and processes, within which the Initiative and its Work Packages will operate.
+The narrative should demonstrate a good understanding of the problem context, with a description of the system, including the key actors and processes, within which the Initiative and its WP will operate.
 It should provide an explanation of both the scientific and social-political rationales and assumptions guiding the design.

-The ToC (at each scale) should map activities, outputs and outcomes that will contribute to the 5 Impact Areas and SDG targets, and situate the 3-year Initiative within a longer timeframe (e.g. 10 years).
-That is, the ToCs should model the entire change process, from start of Initiative (building on work that has been done before) through to impact, and should identify realistic end-of-initiative (EoI) outcomes.
+The nested set of ToCs should collectively map activities, outputs and outcomes that will contribute to the 5 Impact Areas and SDG targets, and situate the 3-year Initiative within a longer timeframe (e.g. 10 years).
+That is, the set of ToCs should model the entire change process, from start of Initiative (building on work that has been done before) through to impact, and should identify realistic end-of-initiative (EoI) outcomes.

-Work Package ToCs should be specified in sufficient detail that it will be possible to test them empirically; in other words, key outcomes should indicate what actor(s) or actor groups will take what action(s), and why.
+WP ToCs should be specified in sufficient detail that it will be possible to test them empirically; in other words, key outcomes should indicate what actor(s) or actor groups will take what action(s), and why.

 The nested ToCs (at Initiative, work pack and innovation package scale) provide enough detail for an evaluator to appreciate: